Sparse Source Identification in Transient Advection-Diffusion Problems with a Primal-Dual-Active-Point Strategy: Finite Element Discretization of Forward and Adjoint Problem

 The transient problem is addressed using an implicit Euler time-stepping algorithm~\cite[Equation (10.25)]{Elman.2014}.
-We use the approximation $\vec{{u}_{t}} \approx \fracSolidus{\left(\vec{\up} - \vec{\un}\right)}{\Delta t}$ for time instances $(0, \Delta t, \dots, T = \Delta t \, n_T)$ to find a solution in discrete space-time $\bigoplus_{i=0}^{n_T} \ansatzSpace$ of the equation
+We use the approximation $\vec{{u}}_{t} \approx \fracSolidus{\left({\up} - {\un}\right)}{\Delta t}$ for time instances $(0, \Delta t, \dots, T = \Delta t \, n_T)$ to find a solution in discrete space-time $\bigoplus_{i=0}^{n_T} \ansatzSpace$ of the equation

-with the initial condition $\vec{u}_{n=0} = \vec{\parameterInitial}$.
+with the initial condition $\vec{u}_{n=0} = \vec{m}_{\text{I}}$.
 The space \( \bigoplus_{i=0}^{n_T} \ansatzSpace \) represents the temporal product of the spatial ansatz space over all time steps.
 Function composition gives the discrete linear operator $\pts^h : D^h \rightarrow \bigoplus_{i=0}^{n_T} \ansatzSpace$ for the chosen time discretization, with the parameters projected into their corresponding finite element representations.

-The dual problem for the forward equation has already been derived in \eqref{eq:adjoint_equation}.
-To obtain the dual or adjoint problem in discrete form, two approaches can be followed.
-In the first approach, the dual problem of the discretized primal problem \eqref{eq:dis_adj} is calculated, leading to the following final value problem:
+The dual problem for the forward equation has already been derived in \eqref{eq:adjoint_equation}. \tcr{To solve this terminal-value problem, we apply the change of variables $t = T - \bar t$, which transforms the problem \eqref{eq:adjoint_equation} into a well-posed advection--diffusion problem with a prescribed initial condition.
+The resulting problem can then be discretized using the same methodology as for the forward equation.
+Under this transformation, only the direction of advection is reversed, i.e., \(-\velocity \).
+See, for example, \cite{Givoli.2014} in the context of the wave equation for a detailed explanation. } To obtain the dual or adjoint problem in discrete form, two \tcr{ different} approaches can be followed. \tcr{We pursued the approach of taking the dual of the stabilized primal problem \eqref{eq:weakAD}, which leads to the following equation